 5. Account for seasonality

-Recognizing seasonal patterns helps give context to ad performance variations and allows you to make adjustments in expectations accordingly.
-Some industries you might see seasonality in are pest control, travel, health insurance, and, of course, many ecommerce products.
+Recognizing seasonal patterns helps give context to ad performance variations and allows you to make adjustments in expectations.

 6. Look to other marketing channels

-Lastly, it’s essential to explore the performance of your ads in relation to other marketing channels.
-Investigate how your ads are faring across different channels such as social and organic to gain a holistic understanding of your overall marketing efforts.
+Investigate how your ads are performing across different channels, like social media and SEO, to gain a holistic understanding of your overall marketing efforts.

 If there is a drop in other channels, it might mark a more serious issue, such as damage to your company’s reputation.